NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Majordomo Torc.md

 * * *

-**Effect** The majordomo torc casts [[Spells/Befitting Attire|Befitting Attire]] on you, usually to your specifications.
+**Effect** The majordomo torc casts [[Befitting Attire|Befitting Attire]] on you, usually to your specifications.
 However the torc can also choose the appearance of the illusion for you.

 *Source: Pathfinder Treasure Vault*
 *OGL*